nodemailer/nodemailer-web/content/_index.md

 ### Support Nodemailer

 If you really like Nodemailer or your business benefits from it financially then I would really appreciate a small donation.
 You can either use Bitcoin or PayPal for donations.
-I can also write a consulting invoice (I have a EU VAT number) if you can't do donations.

 My Bitcoin wallet is: `15Z8ADxhssKUiwP3jbbqJwA21744KMCfTM`.